Eelviny/eelviny.me/_posts/2016-04-21-phone-woes.md

   alt: 'My Nexus 5'
 ---

-I'm probably not the first to comment on the sealed nature of technology these days, and I definitely won't be the last, but it's a trend that seems to have nothing good coming out of it.
+I'm probably not the first to comment on the sealed nature of technology these days, and I definitely won't be the last, but it's a trend that seems to have nothing good coming out of it.<!--more-->

 But first, some backstory: I have a nice big PC sitting on my desk.
 It's one of those things that is a slowly dying breed; a rare commodity.
 What's the point of having a big clunky PC when I can just pick up my laptop and go sit on the sofa?
 If anything, my PC is to me like what a classic car is to a car enthusiast.
 I don't replace my PC, I upgrade it.
 The parts are easy to slot in, as long as you're handy with a screwdriver, and if the processor starts to get a bit outdated, I'll replace only that - I keep the rest of my investment.